Share

 The Children of Caph

-One of the methods used in the First Federation period to allow colonization of distant systems was the seed ship, one variant of which included human zygotes, embryos or gametes, and a combination of artificial wombs and robotic parents (known as parental vecs) which could be used to raise children in the new system.
+One of the methods used by the Federation of Sophonts to allow colonization of distant systems was the seed ship, one variant of which included human zygotes, embryos or gametes, and a combination of artificial wombs and robotic parents (known as parental vecs) which could be used to raise children in the new system.
 Several systems in the Cassiopeia direction, such as Achird, were colonized in this fashion.

 Beta Cassiopeiae, known as Caph, 54.7 light-years from Sol, was colonized in 1532 AT using seed ships and parental vecs, and a successful vec-biont hybrid civilization developed there, nominally aligned with the Solar Dominion.
 However, the system became cut off during the Version War, suspected by both the Dominion and by Metasoft of treachery; the civilization did not re-establish contact with the Sephirotic civilization after the War.
 During this period, it developed in a new and somewhat disturbing direction.
 The parental vecs adapted themselves for large scale child-rearing and constructed vast incubation factories turning out millions of sophonts per day.
 At the same time, many of the objects in the system were either disassembled or converted into ecumenopolis worlds, and billions of rotating space habitats (large and small) sprung up throughout the system.